 This support should help many employers preserve their business, maintain jobs and pay their workers throughout this crisis.
 Information on this support is available through findbusinesssupport.gov.scot.
 We urge all businesses to make use of this.

-In the event of temporary construction site closures all available support measures must be utilised to protect the jobs and incomes of construction workers.
+In the event of construction site closures all available support measures must be utilised to protect the jobs and incomes of construction workers.